jndiogo/sibila/examples/from_text_to_object/readme.md

 ```

     Fiji is an island country in Melanesia, part of Oceania in the South Pacific Ocean.
-    About 87% of the total population of 924,610 live on the two major islands, Viti Levu and Vanua Levu.
+    About 87% of Fiji's total population live on the two major islands, Viti Levu and Vanua Levu.
     The majority of Fiji's islands were formed by volcanic activity starting around 150 million years ago.
-    Humans have lived in Fiji since the second millennium BC—first Austronesians and later Melanesians, with some Polynesian influences.
+    Humans have lived in Fiji since the second millennium BC, first Austronesians and later Melanesians, with some Polynesian influences.
     In 2014, a democratic election took place, with Bainimarama's FijiFirst party winning 59.2% of the vote.